dev-arvin-10/newborn-tracker-legal/support.md

 - Description of the issue
 - Steps to reproduce

-Email: support@newborntracker.app
+Email: devarvin10@gmail.com

 ## Feature Requests

 We love hearing from our users!
-Send your feature requests to: support@newborntracker.app
+Send your feature requests to: devarvin10@gmail.com